Dr Stepanova heads Peace and Conflict Studies Unit and is a lead researcher

 and a Russian Academy of Sciences (RAS) Professor.
 Her research and publications focus on insurgencies and terrorism,

-armed conflicts and peace-building, extremist ideologies, radicalization, violent networks, human security, and political economy of conflicts.
+armed conflicts, peace processes and peace-building, extremist ideologies, radicalization, violent networks, human security, and political economy of conflicts.

 Her several books include Terrorism in Asymmetrical Conflict: Ideological and

 Structural Aspects (Oxford University Press, 2008).
-Her edited volumes include Addressing Terrorism,
+Her edited volumes include Humanitarian

-She serves on editorial boards of academic journals
+to Peace and Security, and serves on editorial boards of

 Prof. Stepanova teaches in English at the International Programs at